MEXICO and the SEA of CORTEZ YACHT CHARTERS

 IDEAL TIME TO CHARTER: December – April

 Mexico’s Sea of Cortez, also known as the Gulf of California, paints a more authentic picture of Mexico than visiting by cruise ship.
 Take a private yacht charter vacation to this vast sea which divides the Baja Peninsula from the mainland, and enjoy spectacular scenery and fewer crowds.
 Get a flavor of the true Mexico when you visit the region’s towns.
 With the exception of Cabo San Lucas, a popular tourist location, there are quaint ports and many remote islands with amazing biodiversity.
-The marine life in the Sea of Cortez is outstanding, with common seasonal sightings of migratory Blue whales (largest of species coming from the Artic and Alaska), California sea lions, frigate birds, blue-footed boobies and dolphins.
+The marine life in the Sea of Cortez is outstanding, with common seasonal sightings of migratory blue whales (largest of species coming from the Artic and Alaska), California sea lions, frigate birds, blue-footed boobies and dolphins.
 Kayaking, snorkeling and diving here offer a wonderful way to view the pristine landscapes and diverse wildlife.

 La Paz to Puerto Balandra – Arrive La Paz, depart marina and anchor at Puerto Balandra (8 miles, 1.5hrs) passing Roca Lobos to see sea lions.
 This is an isolated, unpopulated coastal area with eight beaches, an interior salt lagoon and a rock formation called “El Hongo” (the mushroom) which has become the symbol of La Paz.
 This area is surrounded by low reddish mountains that contain the occasional desert tree and huge cardón cactus.
 The red color of the mountains contrasts with the white sands of the beaches facing the Gulf with its turquoise, blue and green waters.
 These waters are filled with thousands of multi-colored small fish, coral and larger fish such as tuna, striped mullet, “sierra”, barracuda, dogfish and green sharks.
 There are also starfish and stingrays here.